MurhafSousli/ngx-progressbar/README.md

 }

 .ng-bar-placeholder {
-  // bar placeholder (transparent by default)
+  // bar placeholder

+  // change the height of the progress bar
+  height: 40px !important;
 }

 .ng-bar {